optimizely/agent/docs/readme-sync/v4.0/deploy-as-a-microservice/012 - quickstart-for-agent.md

 ### Run a feature flag rule

+The `/decide?keys={keys}` endpoint decides whether to enable a feature flag or flags for a given user.
+You can decide multiple flags with this syntax:  `/v1/decide?keys=flagA&keys=flagB`.
+We'll provide a `userId` via the request body.
+The API evaluates the `userId` to determine which flag rule and flag variation the user buckets into.
+Rule types include A/B tests, in which flag variations are measured against one another, or a flag delivery, which progressively make the flag available to the selected audience.

 This endpoint returns an array of `OptimizelyDecision` objects, which contains information about the flag and rule the user bucketed into.